stride3d/stride-docs/en/manual/troubleshooting/logging.md

 ![Logging in console](media/logging-in-console.png)

 The console displays log messages from all modules, not just your own scripts.
-For example, it also displays messages from the @'SiliconStudio.Core.Serialization.Contents.ContentManager'.
+For example, it also displays messages from the @'Xenko.Core.Serialization.Contents.ContentManager'.

 If you run your game from Visual Studio, log messages are shown in the Visual Studio **Output** window instead.